Jacob Zuma: Testimony

 At the instruction of the Public Protector and high court, in January 2018 Zuma established the Zondo Commission to investigate fraud, corruption, and state capture in the public sector in South Africa.
 Zuma was scheduled to testify before the commission for five days in mid-July 2019, and on Monday 15 July he opened his testimony by claiming that the commission was part of a decades-long "character assassination" conspiracy against him.
 He denied the veracity of several other witnesses' testimony and questioned the appropriateness of the phrase "state capture", which he said was used to discredit him.
 If the whole state had truly been captured, he argued that the commission should investigate the judiciary and Parliament as well as the executive branch of government.
 After the hearings, Zuma addressed supporters who gathered outside the commission's offices in Johannesburg.

 Before the end of the third day of testimony on Wednesday 17 July, chairperson Ray Zondo adjourned proceedings so that the commission could meet with Zuma and his lawyers in order to discuss Zuma's grievances about his treatment by the commission.
 On the morning of Friday 19 July, his lawyer announced that Zuma would "take no further part" in the commission's proceedings and would consider court action.
 Zuma felt that he had been treated like an accused criminal rather than as a witness and that he had been relentlessly cross-examined – though the head of the commission's legal team pointed out that his cross-examination had not yet begun.
 Later that day Zondo announced that they had come to an agreement: the commission had acquiesced to Zuma's demand to furnish him with specific allegations in advance, and Zuma would provide written statements in response.

+In subsequent months, Zuma appeared reluctant to cooperate with the commission, and he did not provide further testimony before it.
+Zondo issued a summons for Zuma's appearance in the week of 16 November 2020, but Zuma applied to have Zondo recuse himself from proceedings.
+Zuma claimed that he and Zondo were friends, which Zondo denied, and that there was a conflict of interest arising from their "historical family relations".
+On the latter point, Zondo conceded that he had had a child with the sister of Zuma's third wife, Thobeka Madiba-Zuma, but pointed out that their relationship had ended in the 1990s, before Zuma and Madiba-Zuma met.
+On Thursday 19 November, Zondo dismissed Zuma's application for his recusal.
+When the commission heard Zuma's testimony, Zondo announced that Zuma had left during a break without being excused.
+He did not return on 20 November.